-The TCC meets at 8:30 a.m. on the Monday prior to the TPO Board meeting on Wednesday.
-The TCC meeting schedule can be found online at www.ecrc.org/FALTPOMeetings.
+The TCC meets prior to the TPO Board; the current meeting schedule can be found online at www.ecrc.org/FALTPOMeetings.
 A print copy of the TPO schedule is available upon request.

 Freight Advisory Working Group

 The Freight Advisory Working Group provides a forum for open dialogue where members of the freight community can gain insight into the TPO's decisions and upcoming projects.
 This forum provides much needed industry input to decision makers regarding freight transportation priorities and expenditures.